jinghuazhao/FM-pipeline/README.md

 JAM      | .jam/.top | the posterior summary table and top models containing selected SNPs finemap  | .snp/.config | top SNPs with largest log10(BF) and top configurations as with their log10(BF)

-It is helpful to examine directions of effects together with the correlation of them, e.g., for use with finemap, the code [here](files/finemap-check.R) is now embedded in the pipeline.
+It is helpful to examine directions of effects together with their correlation which is now embedded as with finemap.

 ## EXAMPLE